mtsanaissi/CastingManager/README.md

 - **Error Handling**: Clear error messages with retry options
 - **Background Monitoring**: Automatic detection of connection drops

+### Automatic Retry Behavior
+- Once you select a receiver (either from the built-in Cast picker or the device list) the app now keeps issuing connection attempts until Windows reports a successful casting session.
+- Retries start with a 3-second delay and grow up to 10 seconds using exponential backoff so flaky Miracast/DLNA receivers get enough time to come online without overwhelming them.
+- Selecting **Disconnect** immediately cancels the retry loop and clears all pending attempts, ensuring the app never retries after a session is established or intentionally stopped.

 ## 🔍 Technical Deep Dive

 ### DevicePicker Integration Challenge